stefanache/p2p_webrtc_handshake/README.md

    c. follow the above steps...(where replace "your-friend"-role with "you"-role :)...enjoy!

-   Also can be both roles("you" and"your-friendly") can running locally or in separate PC-machine.
+   Also can be both roles("you" and "your-friend") can running locally or in separate PC-machine.